-- Listening to and really understanding people, and show them that you understand (this doesn't mean you have to agree with everyone - understanding is different to agreeing).
+- Listening to and really understanding people, and showing them that you understand (this doesn't mean you have to agree with everyone - understanding is different from agreeing).

-- Always taking the responsibility and blame for your people's mistakes.
+- Always take responsibility and blame for your people's mistakes.

-- Always giving your people the credit for your successes.
+- Always give your people the credit for your successes.